mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-09-lightweight-reference-data.md

 The list of countries is well-defined by ISO standards.
 When you dig deeper, however, there is more complexity.
 For example, there exists multiple (two-letter, three-letter, numeric) codes for each country, and not all countries have all the codes.
-There are also political disputes about countries and the borders of countries.
+Some codes have been reassigned.
+There are also political disputes about countries and their borders.

 Another example of more complex reference data is the relationship between postal codes and municipalities.
 There may also be a hierarchy between the code